What to Bring to Camp

 • Prescription medicines, including EpiPens, must be labeled with the original prescription label.

 • For campers arriving by car, all medicines must be given to your divisional Nurse.
+EpiPens will be returned on the last day of camp.

 ... requirements for a Rainy Day

-• Raincoat, labeled with your child's name
+• Raincoat, labeled with your child's first and last name

 • Shoes that can get wet